What is the Finished Goods Inventory?

 The various advantages are as follows:

-- Enhancement in Sales – Managing it allows an organization to boost its sales and earn better profits.
-With better sales and profits figures, a company can easily accomplish its pre-determined goals and objectives.
+- Enhancement in Sales - Managing it allows an organization to boost its sales and earn better profits.
+A company can easily accomplish its predetermined goals and objectives with better sales and profits figures.

-- Increased Focus on Inventories – Finished goods lying in inventories for a long time can impact an organization in numerous ways.
-Therefore, when an organization emphasizes more focus on inventories and takes initiatives for clearing off the finished goods as soon possible, then it becomes quite obvious for the same to achieve its long-term and short-term goals and objectives.
+- Increased Focus on Inventories - Finished goods lying in inventories for a long time can impact an organization.
+Therefore, when an organization emphasizes more focus on inventories and takes initiative to clear off the finished goods as soon as possible, it becomes quite obvious to achieve its long-term and short-term goals and objectives.

-- Implementation of Better Tools and Technologies for Managing Inventories – They are also one of the significant reasons why organizations are choosing to make use of better tools, technologies, and strategies for managing inventories.
+- Implementation of Better Tools and Technologies for Managing Inventories - They are also one of the significant reasons organizations choose to use better tools, technologies, and strategies for managing inventories.

-- Improvement in Overall Business Conditions – A Faster flow of finished goods signifies better decisions taken by the organization, increased demand, and, thus, a rise in sales for the same.
-It means that the overall business conditions and the environment have been improved, and the organization is surely going to achieve all its pre-determined goals and objectives.
+- Improvement in Overall Business Conditions - A Faster flow of finished goods signifies better decisions taken by the organization, increased demand, and, thus, a rise in sales.
+It means that the overall business conditions and the environment have improved, and the organization will surely achieve all its predetermined goals and objectives.

-- Enhanced Demand for the Goods – It motivates an organization to come up with strategies that helps in the enhancement of the demand for its goods and services.
-Thus, the higher the demand, the higher the sales and faster the clearance of finished goods from the inventories.
+- Enhanced Demand for Goods - It motivates an organization to come up with strategies that help in the enhancement of the demand for its goods and services.
+Thus, the higher the demand, the higher the sales and the faster the clearance of finished goods from the inventories.

-- Better Decision Making – Managing it is a task.
-If an organization is able to do it, then this means that the management of the same is making appropriate and thoughtful decisions after considering all the aspects.
-It hugely helps an organization in taking necessary and effective strategies and decisions.
+- Better Decision Making - If an organization can manage it, the management makes appropriate after considering all the aspects.
+It hugely helps an organization in making necessary and effective strategies and decisions.

-- Performance Incentives for Sales and Marketing Executives – When there is a rise in demand for goods and services, automatically, the sales shall also increase, and it will ultimately allow the finished goods to move faster from the inventories.
-The rise in sales denotes that the company will earn better profits, and the same will declare incentives for sales and marketing executives, which will again motivate them to bring in more sales and business to the organization.
+- Performance Incentives for Sales and Marketing Executives - When there is a rise in demand for goods and services, the sales shall automatically increase, and it will ultimately allow the finished goods to move faster from the inventories.
+The rise in sales denotes that the company is likely to earn better profits and declare incentives for sales and marketing executives.
+This, in turn, motivates them to bring in more sales and business to the organization.

-- Developed Planning Practices and Tools – Managing it will allow a company to come up with better planning practices and tools and accordingly implement the same for the better.
+- Developed Planning Practices and Tools - Managing it will allow a company to develop better planning practices and tools and accordingly implement the same for the better.

 Disadvantages